 - How can I tell if the ring is high quality?
-According to Fraser, the cut and clarity matter the most in a baguette diamond band.
+Cut and clarity matter the most in a baguette diamond band.
 "Baguette stones require fewer cuts than other cuts of diamonds.
 There are only 14 facets in a baguette-cut stone, which means that precision is important.
-If the stone is not cut perfectly, flaws will be seen much easier than in other cuts of diamonds," she adds.
+If the stone is not cut perfectly, flaws will be seen much easier than in other cuts of diamonds," says Fraser.

 - What carats pair best with baguette diamond bands?
 "When it comes to carats, baguette diamonds look great in a smaller weight," Fraser notes.
 These diamonds are more noticeable in under one carat.

 - How can I make my baguette stack more unique?
 If you’re going to stack your rings, wedding “suites” as they're commonly referred to are a great way to make your stack feel unique, whether you need an arched baguette design to complement a round-, oval-, or pear-shaped engagement ring or a V-shaped band to properly situate next to a marquise- or shield-cut stone.

 - Are there ways to maximize sparkle with my baguette band?
 You can get an enhancer ring with two rows of baguettes that sit on the top and bottom of your engagement ring for a super-blingy look.

 How to Care for a Baguette Ring